4.4 out of 5 (334 experiences)

 Place it less than 6 feet from a south-facing window to ensure it receives enough light to survive 💪.

-Select your city to see how the current weather in your area affects the placement of Dieffenbachia in your home 🏡.
+Select your region to see how the current weather in your area affects the placement of Dieffenbachia in your home 🏡.

 Most potting soils come with ample nutrients which plants use to produce new growth.